Hyperthermia: Exertional

-Significant physical exertion in hot conditions can generate heat beyond the ability to cool, because, in addition to the heat, humidity of the environment may reduce the efficiency of the body's normal cooling mechanisms.
+Significant physical exertion in hot conditions can generate heat beyond the ability to cool because, in addition to the heat, humidity of the environment may reduce the efficiency of the body's normal cooling mechanisms.
 Human heat-loss mechanisms are limited primarily to sweating (which dissipates heat by evaporation, assuming sufficiently low humidity) and vasodilation of skin vessels (which dissipates heat by convection proportional to the temperature difference between the body and its surroundings, according to Newton's law of cooling).
 Other factors, such as insufficient water intake, consuming alcohol, or lack of air conditioning, can worsen the problem.

 The increase in body temperature that results from a breakdown in thermoregulation affects the body biochemically.
 Enzymes involved in metabolic pathways within the body such as cellular respiration fail to work effectively at higher temperatures, and further increases can lead them to denature, reducing their ability to catalyse essential chemical reactions.
 This loss of enzymatic control affects the functioning of major organs with high energy demands such as the heart and brain.
-Loss of fluid and electrolytes cause heat cramps – slow muscular contraction and severe muscular spasm lasting between one and three minutes.
+Loss of fluid and electrolytes causes heat cramps – slow muscular contraction and severe muscular spasm lasting between one and three minutes.
 Almost all cases of heat cramps involve vigorous physical exertion.
 Body temperature may remain normal or a little higher than normal and cramps are concentrated in heavily used muscles.

 Situational

 Situational heat stroke occurs in the absence of exertion.
 It mostly affects the young and elderly.
 In the elderly in particular, it can be precipitated by medications that reduce vasodilation and sweating, such as anticholinergic drugs, antihistamines, and diuretics.
 In this situation, the body's tolerance for high environmental temperature may be insufficient, even at rest.

 Heat waves are often followed by a rise in the death rate, and these 'classical hyperthermia' deaths typically involve the elderly and infirm.
-This is partly because thermoregulation involves cardiovascular, respiratory and renal systems which may be inadequate for the additional stress because of the existing burden of aging and disease, further compromised by medications.
+This is partly because thermoregulation involves cardiovascular, respiratory, and renal systems which may be inadequate for the additional stress because of the existing burden of aging and disease, further compromised by medications.
 During the July 1995 heatwave in Chicago, there were at least 700 heat-related deaths.
 The strongest risk factors were being confined to bed, and living alone, while the risk was reduced for those with working air conditioners and those with access to transportation.
-Even then, reported deaths may be underestimated as diagnosis can be mis-classified as stroke or heart attack.
+Even then, reported deaths may be underestimated as diagnosis can be misclassified as stroke or heart attack.